‘Fourth Wing’ TV Series Is Officially Taking Flight: All the Latest Updates

 On the one hand, Violet has her childhood best friend, Dain Aetos, looking out for her and a group of instantly loyal best friends.
 On the other hand, she’s also under the watchful eye of Xaden Riorson, the son of a former Navarre opposition leader, who hates everything Violet represents.
 Violet needs every resource and cunning trick in the book to make it through her first year at Basgiath and join the war effort against Poromiel.
 She also has to figure out how to ride a dragon without dying.
 No big deal!

-Who will star in the Fourth Wing TV show?
+Who has been cast in the Fourth Wing TV show?

 No one has officially been cast in the Fourth Wing TV series yet.
 Yarros has said she only has one casting requirement for the series, which is that they don’t whitewash Xaden Riorson.
 “The second I say who I think this character is, that’s who everyone will accept, and only who they will accept,” Yarros said in a fan Q&A in October 2024.
 “I kind of hope they find an up-and-coming generation.”